ningrumdaud/ningrumdaud.github.io/pages/posslist.md

 - Sign up for a drawing course

 ## Events to Attend
-- Participate International Conferences about AI/NLP
+- Participate at International Conferences about AI/NLP
-- Participate at Datathon/Hackathon
+- Participate at a Datathon/Hackathon
 - Sing a long at Switchfoot concert!
 Please Switchfoot...
 Come to French or EU ❤

 ## Travel Goals
 - ~~Visit & explore Thailand~~
-  * [x] 2019: I lived in Thailand for two year while pursuing my master's degree
+  * [x] 2019: I lived in Thailand for two years while pursuing my master's degree
 - ~~Visit & explore France~~
   * [x] 2021: I have been living in France since December 2021
 - Visit & explore Greece